harrywang/fred/deploy/aws/regular/deployment-aws.md

 docker push <AWS_ACCOUNT_ID>.dkr.ecr.us-east-1.amazonaws.com/fred-frontend:dev
 ```

-Once this is done, you should be able to the images in ECR:
+Once this is done, you should be able to see the images in ECR:
 <img width="961" alt="Screen Shot 2020-04-15 at 2 21 09 PM" src="https://user-images.githubusercontent.com/595772/79373347-73688000-7f24-11ea-807d-ea3b1f0ac616.png">

 ## Configure Production Build Images